Gina Rinehart dot info

 LangHancock.info highlights, refreshing every 20 seconds

-— Lang Hancock (1975), http://economics.org.au/2010/11/governments-consume-wealth-they-dont-create-it/
+— Lang Hancock (1976), http://economics.org.au/2012/10/lang-hancock-public-picnics-human-blights/

 An Economics.org.au project.